wh-alice/mig_visualstudio/vs/misc/some-unicode-characters-in-this-file-will-not-be-saved..md

 ---
-title: "Some Unicode characters in this file will not be saved. | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Some Unicode characters in this file will not be saved." ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"